 Here’s one thing they never teach you in school: what to do after a breakup.

-It’s something we all go through, plenty times over in one lifetime.
+It’s something we all go through a few times during our lifetime.
 It’s beautiful.
-And there is nothing quite like it.
+There is nothing quite like it.

 Unfortunately, like many things in life, there’s a hiccup.
-With love comes heartbreak.

-1. Their social media is off-limits.
+2. Their social media is off-limits

 Unfriend.
 Unfollow.
 Block.
 Do what you have to do, but by all means necessary stop looking at their social media.

 I’ve been there.
 The impulse to know how they’re doing is too hard to ignore.

 You want to check what they’re doing, whether they’ve deleted your photos and whether they’ve changed their relationship status.

 But doing this can do you more harm than good.
 Even science agrees.